Intergranular Corrosion Testing (IGC)

 How Do We Test for Intergranular Corrosion?

-For aluminum alloys, different tests like the NAMLT (Nitric Acid Mass Loss Test) test or the copper sulfate test are used.
+For aluminum alloys, different tests like the NAMLT (Nitric Acid Mass Loss Test) or the copper sulfate test are used.
 The NAMLT test measures the mass loss of an aluminum sample after exposure to a nitric acid solution, while the copper sulfate test involves immersing the material in a copper sulfate solution and examining it for signs of corrosion.

 Intergranular Corrosion in Different Materials